 High wind could bring trees and tree limbs down onto power lines causing outages

-Just as BGE prepares for severe weather and the possibility of power outages, customers should also be prepared and take steps to ensure the safety of their families and property during electric service interruptions.
-Customers should keep the following items readily available:
+BGE encourages its customers and employees to proactively prepare for severe weather and the possibility of power outages and to take steps to ensure the safety of their families and property during service interruptions by taking the following steps:

 Customers also should consider filling the fuel tanks of their vehicles in the event a power outage affects service to neighborhood gas stations.
 For customers who rely on well water, filling a bathtub with water in advance of severe weather is strongly encouraged.